nasa/progpy/docs/_sources/prog_models_guide.rst

 Using Data
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Wether you're using :term:`data-driven<data-driven model>`, :term:`physics-based<physics-based model>`, expert knowledge, or some hybrid approach, building and validating a model requires data.
+Whether you're using :term:`data-driven<data-driven model>`, :term:`physics-based<physics-based model>`, expert knowledge, or some hybrid approach, building and validating a model requires data.
 In the case of data-driven approaches, data is used to train and validate the model.
 In the case of physics-based, data is used to estimate parameters (see `Parameter Estimation`) and validate the model.

 ProgPy includes some example datasets.
 See `ProgPy Datasets <https://nasa.github.io/progpy/api_ref/progpy/DataSets.html>`_ and the example below for details.